-The living accommodation itself is impressive enough, but if you have a love of horses, this midcentury-style four-bedroom house and equestrian facility in Cradley, Malvern, Worcestershire by the name of Bandini just might be for you.
+The living accommodation itself is impressive, but if you have a love of horses, this midcentury-style house and equestrian facility in Cradley, Malvern, Worcestershire just might be for you.

 Bandini dates back to 1967, individually designed, but very much inspired by the midcentury era and built to take advantage of the sun and the views of the surrounding Worcestershire countryside.
 It’s not exclusively for people who want to keep horses, but if you don’t, you’ll probably be wasting all the facilities provided for that purpose.
 More on those later.